 IT certifications with management value or potential

-Lots of different areas of certification are valuable and useful for aspiring managers.
+Lots of different areas of certification are valuable for aspiring managers.
 Topics with management impact include the following:

-- Project management certifications: Managing projects is about working with requirements analysis, project design and delivery, schedules, budgets, and people.
+Managing projects is about working with requirements analysis, project design and delivery, schedules, budgets, and people.
 All these things are important for managing projects, but they're equally important for managing businesses or business units such as project teams, functional groups and departments.
-Most of what you must know and be able to do to earn the Certified Associate in Project Management (CAPM) or Project Management Professional (PMP) plays directly into many entry-to-mid-level management jobs too.
+Most of what you must know and be able to do to earn the Certified Associate in Project Management (CAPM) or Project Management Professional (PMP) plays directly into many entry-level or midlevel management jobs.

-- IT governance certifications: IT governance is primarily defined by the processes that enable IT to be used efficiently and effectively in helping an organization to meet its goals.
+IT governance is primarily defined by the processes that enable IT to be used efficiently and effectively in helping an organization meet its goals.
 That makes it a critical discipline for managers to understand and apply, and for those who design, maintain or audit such processes and procedures.
 There's a lot of overlap here too.
-ITIL and Certified in the Governance of Enterprise IT (CGEIT) are particularly valuable credentials (or sets of credentials) within this discipline.
+ITIL and ISACA's Certified in the Governance of Enterprise IT (CGEIT) and Certified in Risk and Information Systems Control (CRISC) are particularly valuable credentials (or sets of credentials) within this discipline.

-To achieve a certification "hat trick" with maximum management potential, think about pursuing one or more of the top certifications in each of these three categories as steppingstones on your path into a corner office.
+To achieve a certification hat trick with maximum management potential, think about pursuing one or more of the top certifications in each of these three categories as important steppingstones on your path into a corner office.

 The education trail from IT to management